I am slowly adding all of our favorite places in Charleston – kid and adult friendly. Check back as this page will grow!

 The Children’s Museum has something for all ages.
 They have a sweet little baby and toddler room with soft toys and small jungle gyms.
-They have a pretend grocery store, pirate ship, giant lego/block room, water room and castle.
+They have a pretend grocery store, pirate ship, building room with real tools, art room, water room and castle.
 It’s pretty awesome.
 It does get crowded but my kids have a blast here.
 Tip: Friday afternoons are very quiet.
 I’ve just learned about a program where you can get a free pass to the museum through the library but the wait list is pretty long so go ahead and sign up!
 If you have an aquarium pass you can get $10 off your museum pass.

 Parks Around Town – that have playgrounds

 Palmetto Islands County Park

 Folly Pirate Park